The 11+ test in Berkshire

 How can I help prepare my child?

-CEM doesn't release any past or practice papers, and cautions parents against using any commercially available materials, as they may not bear much resemblance to the actual tests.
-You can obtain a familiarisation booklet from the websites of the Consortium grammar schools, which will give your child a feel of what to expect from the test so they are more prepared for what to expect on the day.
+You can usually obtain a familiarisation booklet from the websites of the Consortium grammar schools, which will give your child a feel of what to expect from the test so they are more prepared for what to expect on the day.

 Every effort has been made to ensure the information we provide about individual schools is accurate, but please keep in mind that admissions arrangements for Year 7 entry change regularly and it is essential to check for the most up-to-date advice on schools' own websites.